KevinN2026/cse15l-lab-reports/LabReport3.md

 465:PRC Docket No. R2000-1 USPS LR-I-481, FY 1999 and TY Mail
 467:LR-I-81 & 464 Provided in Response to POR No. 116) Using FY 99
 ```
+As previously mentioned, the grep -n command prints the line number of the line that matches the pattern.
+In both examples, the file is Post_Rate_Comm, located in stringsearch-data/technical/government/Post_Rate_Comm.
+In the first example and second example, the grep command prints the line number of the lines that matches the pattern.